 - Sign in to Xbox Live on your Xbox One console and install the latest system update if prompted to do so.

 - If you have a stereo headset adapter, plug it into the bottom of your controller so it can also get updated.

 - If you’re using a stereo headset adapter, plug in the headset (the headset must be plugged in so the adapter will turn on).

 - Select the controller you want to update.

 - Select Update, and then select Continue.

-- When the update is complete, you can update additional controllers.
-If they can only be updated via USB, see Update via USB.
-Otherwise, select the Update another button on the screen after the first update is complete, and then follow the steps.
+- Once the Update is complete, you can update the additional controllers.
+If they can only be updated via USB, see the Update via USB Guide.
+Otherwise, select the Update another button on the screen after the first Update is complete, and then follow the steps.

 Note that the action performed in the video will void your warranty

 The stick drift is usually caused by plastic dust (from the thumbstick wearing against the shell of the controller) gumming up the analog mechanism that tracks the position of the thumbstick.
 I get it occasionally on my left thumbstick, and I fix it by prizing off the plastic piece on the side of the controller grip, exposing the space between the circuit board and the shell, and blasting some canned air at the mechanism to clean it.